books

 Into the Darkness (1990) Barbara Michaels Meg Venturi’s grandfather is a renowned jeweler, and his death leaves her his heir.
 But Meg has tried to escape the business and her past, including the deaths of her parents that led her to being raised by her grandparents and becoming the sole heir.
 It wasn’t until after […]

-Hush Money, Audio Version
+Hush Money, Audio Book

 Hush Money, Audio Version (1999/2000) Robert B Parker narrated by Burt Reynolds WARNING: The production and transfer to digital on this are awful.
 Truly terrible.
 What I listened to was full of clicks and skips and was generally terrible.
 If I’d have paid money for it instead of borrowing I’d probably have been pissed off. […]